 Textbooks, trade related DVD videos, Consulting, Training, Software and our crown jewel The Art of Press Brake textbook with its 60 plus chapters and 58 videos, PowerPoints, Software to Teachers Guide and projects.

-Become a Basic Member and gain access to The Art of Press Brake text, complete video library.
-And, at the end of each chapter a active comments section; learn from the community!
+The Art of Press Brake the textbook, complete with a video library.
+At the end of each chapter are active comment sections; learn from the community!
 You can print each chapter from the digital or purchase in the printed format.

-Become a Premium Member and gain access to a complete precision sheet metal training program!
+With the Complete Curriculum you gain access to a complete precision sheet metal training program!
 An excellent value for any company, trade school or college; note the testimonials below.
-The premium package provides a 30% discount on additional basic memberships.
+The premium package provides a 30% discount on additional textbooks and materials..

 “I think calling this work “The art of press brake” is vastly understated its’ content.
 It’s so much more than simply a forming tutorial as it covers almost all aspects of metal fabrication.
 I like the balance of text, pictures, charts, and videos throughout the modules.
 I’m an old-school textbook kind of guy but I know that your electronic format with the hyperlinks will appeal to the younger employees and that’s who I foresee using this program.
 I think that you have a great product that when purchased would give a company and instant, comprehensive training program where none previously existed.
 Also, It could be used to fill in the gaps with existing programs.
 This is where I see its application at Greenheck Fan.
 As you know, we have extensive Weld, Laser, Punch, and Press Brake training programs that start out with the basics but quickly advance into machine and product-specific techniques and skills.
 Where we do have gaps is in our tertiary fabrication operations such as rolling, shearing, and notching.
 These areas are trained “word of mouth” by existing operators only, with no formal knowledge themselves.
 My feeling is that we will want to purchase it to round out our current curriculum.”
 Marty J. Bever Technical Trainer Greenheck Fan Corporation